 In materials with weak on-site contributions to SOC, the next-to-nearest-neighbor matrix elements can play an important role.
 An example is a silicene ribbon \cite{Saari1, Saari2}.
-To obtain this contribution to SOC, one goes back to Eq.~(\ref{eq:SOCtheory}) and approximates the direction of the momentum operator by the unit vector connecting two next-to-nearest neighbors when there is a non-zero potential gradient pointing away from the intermediate atom in the plane spanned by the three atoms.
+To obtain this contribution to SOC, we go back to Eq.~(\ref{eq:SOCtheory}) and approximate the direction of the momentum operator by the unit vector connecting the two next-to-nearest neighbors when there is a non-zero potential gradient pointing away from the intermediate atom in the plane spanned by the three atoms.
 Hamiltonian matrix elements such as those obtained in Refs.~\cite{Saari1, Saari2,Liu2011} are necessary when considering the Josephson effect through barriers with a weak on-site contribution to SOC.

 The superconducting leads in JJs are traditionally made of conventional superconductors, and thus simple parameterized s-wave symmetric Hamiltonian matrix elements are sufficient for modeling transport and other properties.
 For example, in Ref.~\cite{Nieminen2023}, the matrix elements of the SC order parameter were parameterized by intra-orbital terms with singlet pairing.
-However, it is not uncommon for electrodes to be made of materials with unconventional superconductivity such as NbSe$_{2}$.
-An example is reported in Ref.~\cite{Kim2017}, which considers vertically stacked NbSe$_2$-graphene-NbSe$_2$ van der Waals junctions were studied.
+However, it is not uncommon for electrodes to be made of materials with unconventional superconductors such as NbSe$_{2}$.
+An example is reported in Ref.~\cite{Kim2017}, which considers vertically stacked NbSe$_2$-graphene-NbSe$_2$ van der Waals junctions.
 A simple s-wave parameterization is not appropriate for superconducting variants of graphene such as twisted layers, metal-decorated monolayers or intercalated multilayered graphene structures, or high-$T_c$ (HTS) cuprates with d-wave superconductivity.

 In the tight-binding formulation, the superconducting part of the Hamiltonian can be generally written as

 in the basis $\{| a \uparrow \rangle, | b \uparrow \rangle, | a \downarrow \rangle, | b\downarrow \rangle\}$, with $\mu$ referring to the symmetry of the order parameter.
 The latter can be determined using symmetry arguments or, in some cases, self-consistently, as discussed below.